Fall Take Back Event at STOP Day 10/30

 DETERRA DRUG DEACTIVATION KITS

-In addition to giveaways, take back participants will also receive a free Deterra Drug Deactivation kit.
+In addition other giveaways, participants will also receive a free Deterra Drug Deactivation kit.
 The kits are scientifically tested and environmentally sound.
 They safely destroy prescription and over the counter pills, patches, liquids, creams and films.

 “These kits are perfect for use while COVID concerns continue and people are less likely to visit the medication drop box,” said Miloski.